-The Ministry of Housing and Urban Affairs spent 34 per cent of its budget in 2024-25 under the Pradhan Mantri Awas Yojana Urban (PMAY-U).
-For the FY 2024-25, PMAY-U has allocated Rs 26,000 crore, which is a four per cent growth relative to last year's budget.
+The Ministry of Housing and Urban Affairs spent 37 per cent of its budget in 2024-25 under the Pradhan Mantri Awas Yojana Urban (PMAY-U).
+For the FY 2024-25, PMAY-U has allocated Rs 30,171 crore, which is a 20 per cent growth relative to last year's budget.
 Since PMAY-U targets the urban poor and the unorganised sector encompasses a significant portion of the urban population, including individuals engaged in low-income informal occupations such as construction workers, domestic workers, continued impetus to the scheme is crucial for the sector.
-PMAY-U, as a demand driven scheme aimed to achieve "Housing for All" by 2022.
-So far, the Union Government has sanctioned a total of 122.69 lakh houses up to March 31,202212.